isomerpages/moe-jurongwestpri/_admission/Waiting List Application.md

 permalink: /admission-and-forms/wait-list-application/
 description: ""
 ---
-Please click and complete the [wait list application](https://go.gov.sg/jwpswait)  to submit your application.
+Please click and complete the [wait list application form](https://go.gov.sg/jwpswait).

 We will contact you only if there is a suitable vacancy and if your child is selected.